Skip to Content

 This is the easiest of easy pizza crust recipes!
 We guarantee your family will love it too because quick pizza dough means less time to wait until dinner.
 Plus, this recipe makes enough dough for two pizzas, which means you can always pop one in the freezer for even easier meal prep another day.

-What to love about this pizza dough recipe with all-purpose flour:
+What to love about this pizza dough recipe:

 • it only requires 6 ingredients